 More importantly, IT teams need training in using Windows PowerShell.
 They can use this application to search for malicious scripts in applications on the network’s computers.

-Teams can also use PowerShell to install specific security scripts, which help with identifying network vulnerabilities, workstation security capabilities, and monitoring attacks on the network.
+Teams can also use PowerShell to install specific security scripts, which help identify network vulnerabilities and workstation security capabilities and monitor attacks on the network.

-IT teams can also install software to minimize the risk of unauthorized mining.
-Software-like browser extensions like No Coin, a browser extension that explicitly blocks cryptomining, do this exclusively.
+IT teams can also install software to minimise the risk of unauthorised mining.
+Software-like browser extensions like No Coin, a browser extension that explicitly blocks crypto mining, do this exclusively.

 AdBlockers are effective at blocking ads that contain malicious scripts.
 AdBlock uses a Cryptocurrency Mining Protection List, which blocks sites from mining coins on a user’s browser.

-It is vital to install adblockers and browser extensions to limit and avoid cryptojacking.
+Installing adblockers and browser extensions is vital to limit and avoid crypto jacking.